Gradient-Variation Bound for Online Convex Optimization with Constraints: Abstract

 \section{Abstract}

-We study constrained online convex optimization, where the constraints consist of a relatively simple constraint set (e.g. a Euclidean ball) and multiple functional constraints.
-Projections onto such decision sets are usually computationally challenging.
-So instead of enforcing all constraints over each slot, we allow decisions to violate these functional constraints but aim at achieving a low regret and a low cumulative constraint violation over a horizon of $T$ time slot.
-The best known bound for solving this problem is $\mathcal{O}(\sqrt{T})$ regret and $\mathcal{O}(1)$ constraint violation, whose algorithms and analysis are restricted to Euclidean spaces.
-In this paper, we propose a new online primal-dual mirror prox algorithm whose regret is measured via a total gradient variation $V_*(T)$ over a sequence of $T$ loss functions.
-Specifically, we show that the proposed algorithm can achieve an $\mathcal{O}(\sqrt{V_*(T)})$ regret and $\mathcal{O}(1)$ constraint violation simultaneously.
-Such a bound holds in general non-Euclidean spaces, is never worse than the previously known $\big( \mathcal{O}(\sqrt{T}), \mathcal{O}(1) \big)$ result, and can be much better on regret when the variation is small.
-Furthermore, our algorithm is computationally efficient in that only two mirror descent steps are required during each slot instead of solving a general Lagrangian minimization problem.
-Along the way, our bounds also improve upon those of previous attempts using mirror-prox-type algorithms solving this problem, which yield a relatively worse $\mathcal{O}(T^{2/3})$ regret and $\mathcal{O}(T^{2/3})$ constraint violation.
+We study online convex optimization with constraints consisting of multiple functional constraints and a relatively simple constraint set, such as a Euclidean ball.
+As enforcing the constraints at each time step through projections is computationally challenging in general, we allow decisions to violate the functional constraints but aim to achieve a low regret and cumulative violation of the constraints over a horizon of $T$ time steps.
+First-order methods achieve an $\mathcal{O}(\sqrt{T})$ regret and an $\mathcal{O}(1)$ constraint violation, which is the best-known bound under the Slater's condition, but do not take into account the structural information of the problem.
+Furthermore, the existing algorithms and analysis are limited to Euclidean space.
+In this paper, we provide an \emph{instance-dependent} bound for online convex optimization with complex constraints obtained by a novel online primal-dual mirror-prox algorithm.
+Our instance-dependent regret is quantified by the total gradient variation $V_*(T)$ in the sequence of loss functions.
+The proposed algorithm works in \emph{general} normed spaces and simultaneously achieves an $\mathcal{O}(\sqrt{V_*(T)})$ regret and an $\mathcal{O}(1)$ constraint violation, which is never worse than the best-known $( \mathcal{O}(\sqrt{T}), \mathcal{O}(1) )$ result and improves over previous works that applied mirror-prox-type algorithms for this problem achieving $\mathcal{O}(T^{2/3})$ regret and constraint violation.
+Finally, our algorithm is computationally efficient, as it only performs mirror descent steps in each iteration instead of solving a general Lagrangian minimization problem.